What are your shipping terms & conditions?

 Yes, Any EPIC product that contains any of the top 8 allergens or has any chance of contact with these allergens is labeled as such.
 Please know that we take allergens very seriously, and have made certain that our manufacturing facilities follow a stringent allergen management policy.
 This includes specific controls for raw materials and the manufacturing process, line scheduling, and sanitation to manage the risk of allergen introduction and the potential risk of cross-contact.

-Are these fat deposits on my EPIC bar?
+What are these fat deposits on my EPIC bar?

 Some EPIC products commonly show visible fat deposits.
 Our Lamb Currant Mint Bar, Wagyu Strips, and Venison Strips are just a few examples.
 These fat deposits are an off-white color, and are perfectly fine to eat.
 Just think of it as visible pre-workout fuel!

 Why do you sell a "100% grass-fed" bison bacon cranberry bar as well as a "100% natural" bison bacon cranberry bar?
-Did you guys sell out?

 EPIC is committed to sourcing as much 100% Grass Fed Bison as the market can provide.
 To learn more, read our blog.